List of GNK Dinamo Zagreb managers

-GNK Dinamo Zagreb is a professional football club based in Zagreb, Croatia, which plays in the Prva HNL.
-This chronological list comprises all those who have held the position of manager of the first team of Dinamo Zagreb from 1945, when the first professional manager was appointed, to the present day.
-Caretaker managers are included, where known.
+GNK Dinamo Zagreb is a professional football club based in Zagreb, capital of Croatia, which plays in the Croatian Football League and host their games at Stadion Maksimir.

+This list includes all individuals who held the position of manager of the first team of Dinamo Zagreb from 1945, when the first professional manager was appointed, to the present day.
+Caretaker managers are also included, where known.